ijeendu/Capstone-Project/README.md

 ## Model Deployment

-An overview of the deployed model and instructions on how to query the endpoint with a sample input.
+An overview of the deployed model and instructions on how to query the endpoint with a sample input is shown:

 The `Voting Ensemble` with accuracy > 99% obtained from the `AutoML experiment` was deployed using the Azure Container Instance (ACI) because it had a slightly better performance(>1%) than the Decision tree classifer model trained using the Hyperdrive experiment. he model was successfully deployed as a webservice.
 An overview of the deployed model is shown in the screen shot below: